dougeby/IntuneDocs/intune/device-remote-lock.md

 |Windows 10 Mobile|Yes|
 |Windows Phone|Yes, for Windows Phone 8.1 and later|

-    > [!Note]
+> [!NOTE]
 > For macOS devices, you set a 6-digit recovery PIN.
 When locked, the **Device overview** blade displays the PIN until another device action is sent.

 ## How to remote lock a device